How do I prepare myself for floating?

 For your safety, please remove your contact lens before floating.

 Is the salt dangerous to my eyes?

 No, but it can be a little uncomfortable.
-It is best to keep your hair pushed back, use a shower cap, and your hands away from your eyes to avoid it.
+It is best to use a shower cap, and keep your hair pushed back and your hands away from your eyes to avoid it.
 We provide a spray bottle with clean water on the side of the tanks, so you can always clean your eyes during your float session if necessary.
 If you have to remove any ingested fluid from the tank please use the provided container to do so.

-The tank is 26” high and the client has to be able to get in and out on their own.
-In case a client has impaired mobility please bring somebody that will be able to assist in that process.
+The tank is 26” high.
+The client must be able to get in and out on their own.
+In case a client has impaired mobility, please bring somebody that will be able to assist in that process.
 Our staff is not licensed to lift or handle our guests in the float rooms.